coreos/rpm-ostree/docs/manual/treefile.md

    Example: `ignore-removed-groups: ["avahi"]`

+ * `releasever`: String, optional: Used to set the librepo `$releasever` variable, commonly used in yum repo files.

+   Example: `releasever: "26"`

  * `automatic_version_prefix`: String, optional: Set the prefix for versions on the commits.
 The idea is that if the previous commit on the branch to the doesn't match the prefix, or doesn't have a version, then the new commit will